-- If you are unable to obtain a covered prescription drug in a timely manner within our service area because there is no network pharmacy within a reasonable driving distance that provides 24-hour service. - If you are trying to fill a prescription drug that is not regularly stocked at an accessible network retail or mail order pharmacy (these prescription drugs include orphan drugs or other specialty pharmaceuticals.) - If you are traveling outside your service area (within the United States) and run out your medication, if you lose your medication, or if you become ill and cannot access a network pharmacy. - If you receive a Part D prescription drug dispensed by an out-of-network institutional-based pharmacy while you are in the emergency department, provider-based clinic, outpatient surgery or other outpatient setting. - If you receive a Part D prescription drug during a state or federal disaster declaration or other public health emergency declaration in which you are evacuated or otherwise displaced from your service area or place of residence.
+- If you are unable to obtain a covered prescription drug in a timely manner within our service area because there is no network pharmacy within a reasonable driving distance that provides 24-hour service. - If you are trying to fill a prescription drug that is not regularly stocked at an accessible network retail or mail order pharmacy (these prescription drugs include orphan drugs or other specialty pharmaceuticals.)

+If you are traveling outside your service area (within the United States) and run out your medication, if you lose your medication, or if you become ill and cannot access a network pharmacy.
+If you receive a Part D prescription drug dispensed by an out-of-network institutional based pharmacy while you are in the emergency department, provider-based clinic, outpatient surgery or other outpatient setting.